-Clean the flights of the dryer as necessary to prevent the build-up of aggregate fines on the flights being introduced into the mixture.
+Clean the flights of the dryer as necessary to prevent the build-up of aggregate fines on the flights introducing aggregate into the mixture.
 Some type of means, such as dams, may be installed for slowing the flow of material to ensure proper heating and allow ample time for drying of aggregate.

-3.6 Binder Control Unit
+- 3.6 Binder Control Unit - 3.6.1 Provide a satisfactory means, either by weighing or metering, to obtain the proper amount of binder material.
+Calibrate / verify metering devices to be within ± 0.5% of the correct amount every 90 days or as directed by the Asphalt Materials Engineer.
+Ensure that Liquid Asphalt Binder Scales conform to Subsection 6.5 (Binder Scales). - 3.6.2 Insulate pipelines, meters, weigh bucket, spray bars, and other containers or flow lines to maintain the specified temperature of the binder.

-3.6.1 Provide a satisfactory means, either by weighing or metering, to obtain the proper amount of binder material.
-Calibrate / verify metering devices to be within ± 0.5% of the correct amount every 90 days or as directed by the Asphalt Materials Engineer (AME).
-Ensure that Liquid Asphalt Binder Scales conform to subsection 6.5 (Binder Scales).
-Insulate pipelines, meters, weigh bucket, spray bars, and other containers or flow lines to 3.6.2 maintain the specified temperature of the binder.
-3.7 Thermometric Equipment 3.7.1 Attach an armored recording thermometer of suitable range in the binder feed line at a suitable location near the discharge at the mixer unit.
-3.7.2 Connect a recording thermometer, pyrometer, or other recording thermometric instrument to the discharge chute of the dryer and, when applicable, in the hot fine aggregate bin to register and record automatically the temperature of the heated aggregate or heated mixture.
-3.8 Emission Controls 3.8.1 Provide a dust collection system that has a rated output in order to reduce airborne dust generated in the mix production process.
+- 3.7 Thermometric Equipment - 3.7.1 Attach an armored recording thermometer of suitable range in the binder feed line at a suitable location near the discharge at the mixer unit. - 3.7.2 Connect an approved recording thermometer, pyrometer, or other recording thermometric instrument to the discharge chute of the dryer and, when applicable, in the hot fine aggregate bin to register and record automatically the temperature of the heated aggregate or heated mixture. - 3.8 Emission Controls - 3.8.1 Provide a dust collection system for plants located in areas regulated by emission standards.
 Ensure that the system has means to waste the material collected, or to return all or any part uniformly to the mixture.
-Handle baghouse fines being recirculated into the mix in accordance with subsection 3.3 (Mineral Filler).
-3.8.2 Control other emissions such as potentially harmful smoke (steam is acceptable) in compliance with applicable limits.
-3.9 Surge and Storage Bins 3.9.1 Provide bins or silos for surge or storage capacity of mixtures.
-3.9.2 Use bins or silos for surge capacity during mixing and delivery periods so that the mixture discharged into delivery units meets the requirements of the paving mixture specifications.
-Empty the surge bin or silo at the cessation of each mixing and delivery period.
-3.9.3 Ensure that silos meet the requirements of subsection 9 (Storage of Mixtures) for storage between periods of production.
-3.10 Safety Requirements 3.10.1 Provide adequate and safe stairways to the mixer platform and guarded ladders to other plant units where required.
-3.10.2 Thoroughly protect gears, pulleys, chains, sprockets, and other dangerous moving parts.
-3.10.3 Ensure ample, unobstructed space on the mixing platform.
-3.10.4 Maintain an unobstructed passage at all times in and around the truck-loading space.
+Handle baghouse fines being recirculated into the mix in accordance with Subsection 3.3 (Mineral Filler). - 3.8.2 Control other emissions such as smoke but excepting water vapor in compliance with applicable limits. - 3.9 Surge and Storage Bins - 3.9.1 Provide bins or silos for surge or storage capacity of mixtures. - 3.9.2 Use bins or silos for surge capacity during mixing and delivery periods so that the mixture discharged into delivery units meets the requirements of the paving mixture specifications.
+Empty the surge bin or silo at the cessation of each mixing and delivery period. - 3.9.3 Ensure silos meet the requirements of Section 9 (Storage of Mixtures) for storage between periods of production. - 3.10 Safety Requirements - 3.10.1 Provide adequate and safe stairways to the mixer platform and guarded ladders to other plant units where required. - 3.10.2 Thoroughly protect gears, pulleys, chains, sprockets, and other dangerous moving parts. - 3.10.3 Ensure ample, unobstructed space on the mixing platform. - 3.10.4 Maintain an unobstructed passage at all times in and around the truck-loading space.
 Keep this space free of drippings from the mixing platform.
 Locate a ladder or platform at the truck-loading space to permit easy and safe inspection of the mixture as it is delivered into the trucks.
-Facilitate overhead protection where necessary.
+Facilitate over-head protection where necessary.